ibm-cloud-architecture/refarch-eda/README.md

 We defined the starting point for a modern Cloud Native Event Driven Architecture to be that it supports at least the following important capabilities:

-* Being able to communicate and persist events
+* Being able to communicate and persist events.
 * Being able to take direct action on events.
-* Processing event streams to derive real time insight/intelligence
+* Processing streams of events to derive real time insight/intelligence.
-* Providing communication for event driven microservices
+* Providing communication between event driven microservices.

 With an event backbone providing the connectivity between the capabilities, we can visualize a reference Event Driven Architecture as below.